theladygen/reading-notes/Code201/class1.md

 6.**How is the `<meta>` HTML tag used when specifying metadata?**

+It represents metadata that can't be represented by other HTML elements.
+It is used to give data about that data.

 ## Miscellaneous

 [How to start to design a Website.](https://developer.mozilla.org/en-US/docs/Learn/Common_questions/Design_and_accessibility/Thinking_before_coding)

 1.**What is the first step to designing a Website?**

+Project ideation: decide what you want to accomplish, how will the website help achieve those goals, and what needs to be done in what order to get there.

 2.**What is the most important question to answer when designing a Website?**

+What exactly do you want to accomplish?

 [Semantics.](https://developer.mozilla.org/en-US/docs/Glossary/Semantics)